-Step by Step understanding of Life Insurance Claim Process
+Step by Step understanding of the Life Insurance Claim Process

-Let us understand the step by step procedure of life insurance claim process:-
+Let us understand the step-by-step procedure of the life insurance claim process in India:-

 Step 1: Claim Intimation

-- In case of Maturity claims, policyholder should inform the insurance company regarding the maturity of the policy or survival of the policyholder.
+- In the case of Maturity claims, a policyholder should inform the insurance company regarding the maturity of the policy or survival of the policyholder.

-- In case of Death claims, the nominee of the policyholder or the immediate family members can lodge a claim with the insurance company.
+- In case of early death claims, the nominee of the policyholder or the immediate family members can lodge a claim with the insurance company.

-The claim intimation can be done online or offline which should contain basic information such as the Name of the Policyholder, Policy number, Date of Maturity etc. In case of offline intimation the claim form can be availed from the nearest life insurance branch and duly filled before submission.
+The liability claim intimation can be done online or offline which should contain basic information such as the Name of the Policyholder, Policy number, Date of Maturity, etc. In case of offline intimation, the claim form can be availed from the nearest life insurance branch and duly filled out before submission.